 AstraZeneca is looking for new uses for the drug as Brilinta faces competition from a generic form of Plavix.
 Brilinta sales may reach $502 million by 2014 from $21 million last year, according to the average estimate of analysts surveyed by Bloomberg.

 Euclid will be part of a long-term trial for Brilinta called Parthenon, which will include 51,000 patients worldwide and study the drug’s use, the company said.
 The first trial was Plato, which compared Brilinta with Plavix, made by New York- based Bristol-Myers Squibb Co.
-(BMY) and Paris-based Sanofi (SAN), in patients at risk of artery-blocking clots that can cause heart attacks and severe chest pain.
+(BMY:US) and Paris-based Sanofi (SAN), in patients at risk of artery-blocking clots that can cause heart attacks and severe chest pain.

 The Food and Drug Administration cleared Brilinta a year ago for use by patients with severe chest pain or heart attack history to cut the risk of heart attacks, strokes and death.
 Brilinta’s label must include a boxed warning, the agency’s strictest caution, about a risk of bleeding and a reduction in the drug’s effectiveness if taken with more than 100 milligrams of aspirin a day.
 The drug was approved in Europe in December 2010 under the name Brilique.